xmunoz/sodapy/README.md

 The [official Socrata API docs](http://dev.socrata.com/) provide thorough documentation of the available methods, as well as other client libraries.
 A quick list of eligible domains to use with the API is available [here](https://opendata.socrata.com/dataset/Socrata-Customer-Spotlights/6wk3-4ija).

+Note: Creating and updating Socrata datasets with the Socrata Open Data API (SODA) differs from staging and transforming data in a draft before publication with the Socrata Data Management API.

+This library supports writing directly to datasets with the Socrata Open Data API.
+For write operations that use data transformations in the Socrata Data Management Experience (the user interface for creating datasets), use the Socrata Data Management API.
+For more details on when to use SODA vs the Data Management API, see the [Data Management API documentation](https://socratapublishing.docs.apiary.io/#).

 ## Examples

 There are some [jupyter](https://jupyter.org/) notebooks in the [examples directory](examples) with usages examples of sodapy in action.